A thought-provoking question! For Gabriela Pereira, author of the DIY MFA Book, she doesn’t believe in waiting on your muse to inspire your writing.

 “I can’t believe you talked me into going out tonight!”
 The shorter woman says.

 “Nonsense, Laura.” replies the other.
 “You work too much.
-Besides, I haven’t seen these guys in years.
-I’m curious to see how rich and successful they became.”
+Besides, I haven’t seen Brad in years.
+I’m curious to see how rich and successful he became.”

 “Really, Julie, you’re just too shallow.”
 Laura scoffs.
 “There are more to men than sex and money.”

 “Don’t forget power.”
 Julie raises a hand covered in a black leather glove.

 “You’re one to talk, dearie.”